mayurrindhegit/Face-Recognition-project/README.md

 # Face-Recognition-project
-Download the.ipynb file , open it in colab and run it.
+Download .ipynb file , open it in colab and run it.